TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 The last few years have shown an enormous rise in the use of neural networks for supervised-learning tasks.
 This growth has been driven by multiple factors - exponentially more labeled data to train with, faster and cheaper GPUs (graphics processing units) that parallelize linear algebra operations used extensively by deep learning, as well as a better understanding of the process of neural network training.

-At the same time, the core training algorithm used to train neural networks is still **backpropagation** and gradient descent.
-While there are many excellent frameworks like TensorFlow and PyTorch that takes care of the details for the modern machine learning practitioner, it is crucial to understand what they do under the hood.
+At the same time, the core training algorithm used to train neural networks is still **backpropagation** and **gradient descent**.
+While there are many excellent frameworks like <a href="https://www.tensorflow.org/">TensorFlow</a> and <a href="https://pytorch.org/">PyTorch</a> that take care of the details for the modern machine learning practitioner, it is crucial to understand what they do under the hood.
 The first step in that journey is understanding what backpropagation actually is.

 # Global View of the Training Process